 - 1. Political affiliations or beliefs of the student or the student's parent/guardian. - 2.
-Mental or psychological problems of the student or the student's family. - Sexual behaviors or attitudes. - 4.
+Mental or psychological problems of the student or the student's family. - 3.
+Behavior or attitudes about sex. - 4.
 Illegal, anti-social, self-incriminating, or demeaning behavior. - 5.
 Critical appraisals of other individuals with whom students have close family relationships. - Legally recognized privileged or analogous relationships, such as those with lawyers, physicians, and ministers. - 7.
-Religious practices, affiliations, or beliefs of the student or the student's parent/guardian. - 8.
-Income other than that required by law to determine program eligibility.
+Religious practices, affiliations, or beliefs of the student or the student's parent/guardian. - Income other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program.

-The student's parent/guardian may inspect the survey or evaluation upon, and refuse to allow their child to participate in the survey.
+The student's parent/guardian may: (1) inspect the survey or evaluation upon, and within a reasonable time of, their request, and/or (2) refuse to allow their child to participate in the survey.
 The school will not penalize any student whose parent/guardian exercised this option.